 Business Benefits

-Do I Need a Financial Advisor in Winston-Salem, NC to Help With My Small Business Retirement Plan?
+Do I Need a Financial Advisor in Winston-Salem, NC to Assist With My Small Business Retirement Plan?

-Setting up small business retirement plans is complicated.
-While the federal government does not currently obligate any business to offer retirement savings options to workers, some states require employers of a certain size to have a retirement plan.
-Winston-Salem, NC retirement consultants that are experienced in helping business owners create retirement plans are usually needed to not only ensure the plan is right for you, but that you follow evolving tax and business laws.
+Setting up small business retirement plans is not the same thing as setting up a personal account at your local Winston-Salem, NC bank.
+While the federal government does not currently require any company to offer a retirement plan to workers, some states require businesses with a minimum number of employees to offer access to a retirement plan.
+Winston-Salem, NC retirement consultants that have spent years helping business owners create retirement plans are usually needed to not only make sure you and your employees get the most out of your plan, but that you abide by frequently chancing tax and business laws.

-As your Winston-Salem, NC retirement plan consultants for your small business, our team will:
+As your Winston-Salem, NC retirement plan consultants for your small business, our financial planners will:

-• Assist you in establishing your plan, including adopting a written plan, establishing a trust for plan assets, helping employees understand the plan's terms, and creating a record keeping system
+- Assist you in establishing your plan, including creating a document that complies with IRS code, establishing a trust for plan assets, helping employees understand the plan's terms, and implementing a record keeping system

-• Help educate your employees on your plan, its benefits, and how it can serve as a component to their ongoing financial journey
+- Help educate your employees on your plan, its benefits, and how it can serve as a part of their ongoing financial health

 Correct Capital's Winston-Salem, NC advisors hold ourselves to the fiduciary standard, meaning we are obligated, by law and by regulatory oversight to do what's best for you and your employees.
 As an independent firm, we have the freedom and flexibility to tailor our offerings to best suit the goals of our clients.
-Schedule a consultation with a member of our advisor team today.
+Request a meeting with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans